Freight train carrying hazardous material derails in Arizona - KESQ

 Neither replied immediately to requests for comment on Wednesday night.

-Last month, a freight train carrying hazardous chemicals derailed in East Palestine, Ohio, near the Pennsylvania border, igniting a fire and causing hundreds of people to be evacuated.
+This incident comes weeks after a freight train derailed in East Palestine, Ohio, igniting a fire and causing hundreds of people to be evacuated.
+The train was on its way from Madison, Illinois, to Conway, Pennsylvania.

 Officials seeking to avoid an uncontrolled blast intentionally released and burned toxic vinyl chloride from five rail cars, sending flames and black smoke high into the sky.
 That left people questioning the potential health impacts even as authorities maintained they were doing their best to protect people.